-Figure 38.
-Watch Action-First Inspector Panel
+Figure 41.
+Watch Action-File Type Panel

-2. Select Any Media to poll for any type of new media file and click Next to continue.
-Vantage displays the next panel in the inspector.
+2. Select Any Media to poll for any type of new media and click Next.
+(Media files is checked by default.)
+Workflow Designer displays the next panel in the Inspector.

-Note: Entries in these lists are disabled features that are not licensed.
+Note: Entries in these lists that are disabled have not been licensed, and thus, are not available to use.